Thomas H. Blake

+Biography

+Born in Calvert County, Maryland, Blake attended the public schools, and studied law in Washington, D.C.

+War of 1812

-Born in Calvert County, Maryland, Blake attended the public schools, and studied law in Washington, D.C.; during his time in Washington, he served as a member of the militia of the District of Columbia which took part in the Battle of Bladensburg in 1814, during the War of 1812.
+During his time in Washington, he served as a member of the militia of the District of Columbia which took part in the Battle of Bladensburg in 1814, during the War of 1812.

+Early career

 He later moved to Kentucky and then Indiana.
 He was admitted to the bar and commenced practice in Terre Haute, Indiana; he served as prosecuting attorney and judge of the circuit court, serving as the US Attorney for the District of Indiana from 1817 to 1818.
 He was also a businessman who served in the Indiana House of Representatives.

+Congress

-Blake was elected as a Democratic-Republican to the 20th United States Congress, sitting from March 4, 1827 to March 3, 1829; he was an unsuccessful candidate for reelection in 1828 to the Twenty-first Congress.
+Blake was elected as a National Republican to the 20th United States Congress, sitting from March 4, 1827, to March 3, 1829; he was an unsuccessful candidate for reelection in 1828 to the Twenty-first Congress.

+Later career

 On May 19, 1842, President Tyler appointed him as Commissioner of the General Land Office; he served until April 1845.

 In later years, he was a resident trustee of the Wabash & Erie Canal, and he also visited England as a financial agent of the state of Indiana.

+Death and burial

 While returning from that trip, he died in Cincinnati, Ohio, on November 28, 1849, and was interred in Woodlawn Cemetery, in Terre Haute.